devicetree-org/devicetree-specification/source/flattened-format.rst

 offset into the strings block.

-The strings block has no alignment constraints and may appear at any offset from the beginning of the device tree blob.
+The strings block has no alignment constraints and may appear at any offset from the beginning of the devicetree blob.

 .. _sect-fdt-alignment: